 These conference calls will be scheduled monthly and last for one hour.
 These four hours are part of the guidelines used by the BACC’s to confirm for the IGCCB that the candidate for certification has demonstrated competence and skill with gambling specific screening assessments, treatment planning, restitution planning, group work, family and individual work with gambling treatment strategies etc.

 *Please note: four hours is the minimum number of hours required by the IGCCB in order to complete national certification – callers are encouraged to continue calling, in order to gain additional experience, have the opportunity to share case examples with peers, and provide and receive feedback on treatment approaches

-(Visit www.IGCCB.org for details and requirements for national certification)
+(Visit www.IGCCB.org for details and requirements for international certification)

 Calls are held on the first Monday of each month at 12:00 noon EST

 ***Please note: The September 2018 call will be held on Monday, September 10, 2018***

 • To access calls, please dial 1-800-567-5900